George Alec Effinger: Works

 Note: The titles of the first two books of the Marîd Audran series are both taken from Bob Dylan lyrics.
 "When Gravity Fails" is from the song "Just Like Tom Thumb's Blues" and "A Fire in the Sun" from "It's All Over Now, Baby Blue".
-Permission was denied to use a Dylan quote again for the third book's title, so Effinger chose instead a public domain quote from Shakespeare.
+Permission was denied to use a Dylan quote for the third book's title, so Effinger chose a public domain quote from Shakespeare.